 - Mix the mashed bananas into the creamed mixture.

 - Add the cinnamon, baking soda, cloves, and salt.

 - Add the chocolate chips.

-- In picture 8 you can see that this is a sticky cookie dough don't add extra flour.
+- In picture 8, you can see that this is a sticky cookie dough; don't add extra flour.
 Please let this cookie dough sit for 10 minutes before scooping out and baking.
 The oatmeal will absorb a lot of the moisture during that time.
-The cookie dough should sit be sticky but not as much.
-If you still think you need more flour you can add a little and bake a trial cookie.
+The cookie dough should be sticky, but not as much.
+If you still think you need more flour, you can add a little and bake a trial cookie.

 - Scoop dough by tablespoonfuls on prepared cookie sheets.

 - Cookies should be slightly golden brown.